Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

 Safe operation requires that $\chi_{[t,t+\tau]}$ remain within a channel-dependent admissible range determined by the conserved quantities through which irreversible information is paid.

-Importantly, fragility does not arise from reversible dynamics themselves.
-Many biological and engineered systems operate close to reversible limits while remaining highly stable.
-Fragility arises instead when irreversible capacity is driven too low globally, eliminating the slack required for error correction, repair, boundary enforcement, and structural maintenance.
-Sustained operation arbitrarily close to the reversible envelope without reserving irreversible capacity for intervention removes this dynamical margin and renders internal structure brittle, even when energetically efficient in principle.
+Importantly, fragility does not arise from the reversible dynamics ($J\nabla H$) themselves.
+Many stable physical systems operate close to their reversible limits.
+Fragility arises instead when the available irreversible capacity is driven too low globally, eliminating the dynamical slack required for error correction, repair, boundary enforcement, and structural maintenance.
+Sustained operation arbitrarily close to the purely reversible envelope---without reserving an irreversible budget ($\mathcal{R}\nabla\Xi$) for structural intervention---removes this corrective margin and renders the internal CCE geometry brittle to environmental noise.